EternalBlue445/QDocs/README.md

 ## ❌ Cons
 - Once you reload the page , the messages are gone.
 No way to retrieve them back.
+- The Gemini free limit may cause a temporary intervention.

 ## Installation